My Wish For Female Fitness: Less Talk About Less

 A large reason why so many people fail to get results – even when working with a trainer – is that the trainer sucks balls.
 He or she never takes the initiative to provide education and feedback to increase competency in their clients.

 I don’t feel there is nefarious intent or that such a thing is done purposely much of the time, but it does speak to the pure laziness of some trainers and coaches.

-I know when I start to work with a new female client I go out of my way to explain everything, why we’re doing a certain exercise, it’s benefits, and why it will help get them closer to their goals.
+I know when I start to work with a new client (female or otherwise) I go out of my way to explain everything, why we’re doing a certain exercise, it’s benefits, and why it will help get them closer to their goals.

 Moreover, I make sure to meet her where she’s at.

 This kinda mirrors what I said above – I.e., not force feeding YOUR preferences onto your clients – but a crucial component of sustained motivation is competency.
 This is why I rarely have someone – male or female – straight-bar deadlift on Day #1.

 Clients want to feel as if they know what the hell they’re doing, that they can do “stuff,” and that they don’t look foolish.

 Look, a Demon Kitten (Which Has Nothing to do With Anything)